Expansion FAQ's & Updates

 See the sidebar on the right side of this page for past articles about the expansion process and the Expansion Updates page.

-Owners do not vote on an expansion project, as that’s not how the VFC’s decision-making model is set up.
-Rather, the Board of Directors has and will continue to seek owner feedback through a variety of channels, so that we can use that direction in our decision-making process.
+The Board has followed the same process as when we expanded from our original building.
+There was never a plan to vote on the expansion, but to receive membership feedback over the course of three+ years with opportunities for input with surveys and at our annual meetings, summer events, coffee and beer with the Board, etc. Owners do not vote on an expansion project, as that is not how the VFC’s decision-making model is set up.
+Rather, the Board of Directors has – and will continue to seek owner feedback through a variety of channels, so that we can use that direction in our decision-making process.

 The Board has spent the last three+ years learning about co-op expansions, consulting with experts, and soliciting feedback from VFC Owners on the idea of a growth project.
 We are prepared to make the complex decisions to best serve the VFC Owners.
 The Board studied the April 2016 Owner Survey data to ensure it aligns with the owner input we have received thus far.